boriskaus/test_SuperLU_DIST_jll/README.md

 ```
 4. Note that if you generate a release with the same tag twice (because you are testing stuff, or changing compiler), you'll need to delete the release first on the github page.

+Once you are happy with the locally compiled version, you can even use this as a dependency in another package (say `PETSc_jll`) and do tests for that, before uploading it to Yggdrasil.
+This is described on the [BinaryBuilder help](https://docs.binarybuilder.org/stable/FAQ/#Can-I-publish-a-JLL-package-locally-without-going-through-Yggdrasil?).

+This simplifies the overall workflow.